-CWC § 10632 (c) The urban water supplier shall make available the water shortage contingency plan prepared pursuant to this article to its customers and any city or county within which it provides water supplies no later than 30 days after adoption of the water shortage contingency plan.
+☑ CWC § 10632 (c) The urban water supplier shall make available the water shortage contingency plan prepared pursuant to this article to its customers and any city or county within which it provides water supplies no later than 30 days after adoption of the water shortage contingency plan.

-The deadline for public comments on the WSCP was June 21, 2021, the date of the public hearing.
-The final WSCP was formally adopted by Cal Water's Vice President of Customer Service & Chief Citizenship Officer on June 22, 2021.
+The deadline for public comments on the WSCP was June 1, 2021, one week after the public hearing.
+The final WSCP was formally adopted by Cal Water's Vice President of Customer Service & Chief Citizenship Officer on June 20, 2021.
 The District UWMP includes a copy of the signed Resolution of Plan Adoption and contains the following: